usrgreg/IPTVclone/README.md

-# Chinese-IPTV
+# IPTV

-Chinese CCTV List
+pointer to other github

    guide.xml is EPG file . ( Thanks to SoPudge , https://github.com/SoPudge/kodi_iptv_epg )